If you're wondering when is the best time to take probiotics, you may be startled by all the conflicting information out there.

 Prebiotics are essentially non-digestible fibers and they're the food that probiotics eat.
 They're an important piece of the puzzle when it comes to promoting a healthy, well-balanced gut.

 Probiotics will still be able to reach the gut and provide health benefits without prebiotics, just less of them will survive and will likely not live as long.

 Prebiotics are plant-based and are made up of dietary fiber, which is what probiotics consume.
 Some examples of prebiotics include onions, garlic, bananas, leeks, seaweed, flaxseed, cocoa, apples, barley, oats, asparagus and Jerusalem artichokes.

 The odds of probiotics surviving all the way to your gut is based on more than just when you take them.

 Some strains are more resilient to stomach acid and other harsh environments than other probiotic strains.
 Lactobacillus and bifidobacterium species are known to be some of the more resilient probiotics and have a higher survival rate.

 Certain strains within those species are more adept at surviving as well; one study found that L. rhamnosus GG had the highest survival rate among lactobacillus probiotics.

 Probiotics can be killed off by being exposed to excessive light, heat, or by our stomach acid.
-You can better ensure that your probiotics survive the journey in a couple ways.
+You can better ensure that probiotics survive the journey in a couple of ways.

 The first is to buy probiotic supplements with a higher CFU count.
 BlueBiology Ultimate Care contains a potent 61 billion CFU.
 Some probiotics may die off before they can reach the intestines but more probiotic microorganisms you start off with, the more likely there will be an adequate amount to be effective.